 Cost is Not Everything:

 Sometimes, going with the lowest cost solution is a good way to lose not only big bucks but potential customers.
 Look first for cost, but then evaluate the shopping cart service on how it will work with your business.
 Does the shopping cart work with your bookkeeping software?
 How about your inventory tracking?
 Can you download the data into spreadsheets?
 The more directions in which your shopping cart can work with your business is more time and money saved that can be put to use in other areas.
-However, what’s important to the business owner has to be tempered with what potential customers think of their online shopping carts and whether it is effective and efficient enough to be helpful for your business to gain more loyal customers for yourself.
+However, what’s important to the Micro-business owner has to be tempered with what potential customers think of their online shopping carts and whether it is effective and efficient enough to be helpful for your business to gain more loyal customers for yourself.

 Getting and Keeping the Customer: